nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `exportconsult sessions` creates sessions.csv containing current consultation list
 * `exportconsult -f consultbackup` overwrites consultbackup.csv if it exists

-### Importing student data : `import`

-Imports students from a CSV file into TAHub.

-Format: `import FILENAME`

-* The CSV file must have the header: Name,Phone,Email,Courses
-* Students with validation errors will be logged in error.csv
-* Duplicate students are skipped and logged

-Examples:
-* `import students.csv` imports student data from students.csv
-* `import ~/documents/students.csv` imports from the home directory

 ### Importing consultation data : `importconsult`